Total robustness in Bayesian Nonlinear Regression: Real-world experiments

 \subsection{Classical ME: Engel curves}

-We analyse a log–quadratic Engel curve for food expenditure using the Belgian household data assembled by Engel in the 1850s (235 households; distributed as \texttt{statsmodels::engel} in the Python package by \citet{seabold2010statsmodels}).
+We analyse a log-quadratic Engel curve for food expenditure using the Belgian household data assembled by Engel in the 1850s (235 households; distributed as \texttt{statsmodels::engel} in the Python package by \citet{seabold2010statsmodels}).
 The outcome is food expenditure \(Y_i\) (francs) and the true covariate is household income \(X_i\) \citep{engel1857produktions}.
-The working model is \( Y_i=\theta_0+\theta_1\log X_i+\theta_2(\log X_i)^2+\varepsilon_i, \; \varepsilon_i \perp \log X_i . \) Income is observed with error via self–reports \(W_i\).
+The working model is \( Y_i=\theta_0+\theta_1\log X_i+\theta_2(\log X_i)^2+\varepsilon_i, \; \varepsilon_i \ind \log X_i. \) Income is observed with error via self-reports \(W_i\).
 Motivated by evidence that misreporting is roughly proportional to income, we adopt a classical error model on the log scale,

 with \(N_i\) independent of \((X_i,\varepsilon_i)\) \citep{kedir2003quadratic}.
-We set \(\log X_i\sim\mathcal{N}(\mu,\sigma_X^2)\) and index the ME magnitude by the \emph{error–variance ratio} on the log scale, \(\rho=\sigma_N^2/\sigma_X^2\).
+We set \(\log X_i\sim\mathcal{N}(\mu,\sigma_X^2)\) and index the ME magnitude by the \emph{error--variance ratio} on the log scale, \(\rho=\sigma_N^2/\sigma_X^2\).

-In our application, the sample is small and the log–quadratic model is an approximation, so the error ratio cannot be identified precisely.
+In our application, the sample is small and the log-quadratic model is an approximation, so the error ratio cannot be identified precisely.
 Because Engel-curve elasticities inform economic and policy analysis, it is important that estimates are not overly sensitive to plausible choices of $\rho$.
-Estimated survey error varies across studies: \cite{bound2001measurement} and \cite{aasness1993engel} place $\rho$ in the range $[0.1,0.5]$, while \cite{hausman1995nonlinear} estimates $\rho$ values up to $0.72$ in a generalised setting with total expenditure as $X_i$ and budget shares as $Y_i$.
+Estimated survey error varies across studies: \citet{bound2001measurement} and \citet{aasness1993engel} place $\rho$ in the range $[0.1,0.5]$, while \citet{hausman1995nonlinear} estimates $\rho$ values up to $0.72$ in a generalized setting with total expenditure as $X_i$ and budget shares as $Y_i$.
 We therefore examine $\rho \in [0,0.8]$, which covers the empirical ranges observed under different settings.

 We first study how fitted curves change with \(\rho\).
-We compare our NPL–HMC estimator with SIMEX.
-Figure~\ref{fig:reliability-selected} shows fitted curves with pointwise \(95\%\) bands for four different $\rho$ values.
-As \(\rho\) increases, the SIMEX curves move substantially while their band size is roughly constant.
-By contrast, the NPL–HMC curves vary little with \(\rho\), and their bands widen as \(\rho\) grows.
-Thus NPL–HMC yields more stable point estimates and a cautious widening of uncertainty as the assumed error variance increases.
+We compare our NPL--HMC estimator with SIMEX.
+Fig.~\ref{fig:reliability-selected} shows fitted curves with pointwise \(95\%\) bands for four different $\rho$ values.
+As \(\rho\) increases, the SIMEX curves move substantially, whereas their band widths remain roughly constant.
+By contrast, the NPL--HMC curves vary little with \(\rho\), and their bands widen as \(\rho\) grows.
+Thus NPL--HMC yields more stable point estimates and a cautious widening of uncertainty as the assumed error variance increases.